Olusamimaths/React-and-TypeScript-Library-Starter-Template/README.md

 ## Building...

-Run `npm run build` to build the project, if you want to watch for project files changing during the build process, run `npm run build:watch` instead.
+Run `npm run build` to build the project.

+If you want to watch for files change during the build process, run `npm run build:watch` instead.

 ## Testing your Library